keys-pub/website/README.md

 This project is in development and has not been audited.
 :::

+## Why?

+Key management is hard.
+We need tools, libraries, apps and documentation to help us.

 ## How does it work?

 The default key is a [Ed25519/X25519 key](/docs/specs/keys.md) capable of signing and encryption.